PasqualeSarnataro/PasqualeSarnataro/README.md

-- 👋 Hi, I’m @PasqualeSarnataro, current MSc Business Analytics student at ESADE
+- 👋 Hi, I’m @PasqualeSarnataro, current MSc Business Analytics student at ESADE.
 - 👀 I’m interested in Data Science, Machine Learning and Artifical Intelligence!
 - 🌱 I’m currently learning Python, R, and SQL and their applications in Data Analytics and Data Science from a Business-centered angle.
 - 📫 Linkedin: https://www.linkedin.com/in/pasquale-sarnataro-343b67239/